 If you need assistance finding food, paying house bills, accessing free childcare, or other essential services, dial 2-1-1 or 877-211-8661, search on the homepage of 211Arizona.org or download the 211 Arizona app.

-Many students are dealing with sudden changes to their social lives and daily routines due to COVID-19.
+Many students are dealing with sudden or ongoing changes to their social lives and daily routines due to COVID-19.
 While it is completely normal for youth to experience a wide range of emotions during uncertain times, severe or prolonged feelings of depression or sadness may be an opportunity to provide them with additional support.
 Talk with your child’s pediatrician about your concerns or seek professional help from a trained counselor.
 The CDC provides some tips for helping students cope with stress and anxiety here Version OptionsK-12 Schools and Childcare Facilities Headline.
 For immediate help, counselors are available 24/7 at the Crisis Text Line powered by Kids Help Phone by texting "TALK" to 741-741.
 For Arizona Teen Lifeline, call 602-248-8336 (TEEN) or 1-800-248-8336 (TEEN) 24 hours a day, 7 days a week.

 The National Alliance on Mental Illness, NAMI, operates a free hotline that provides information, referrals and support to people living with a mental health condition, family members and caregivers, mental health providers and the public.
 Call 1-800-273-TALK (8255).